 I often wake up with mixed emotions about the day ahead.
 I’m not sure why.
-Mornings didn’t always feel this way.
-I used to be bubbly at breakfast and was at my best before lunch.
+Mornings weren’t always like this and I used to be at my best before lunch.

-Carpe diem was my usual morning battle.
+Carpe diem was my usual morning battle cry.
 I was like a young Bertie Wooster, pumped on Highballs for Breakfast.
 Now, I start most days with my heart and my teacup half full.

 ‘I’ve lost my mojo,’ I say to my wife, as a chunk of marmalade falls from my multi-seed toast onto my PJs.

 ‘With Covid and our wedding anniversary coming up are you surprised?’ asks my wife.

 Before I can agree, my subconscious applies an emergency hand brake and no words come out from my marmaladed mouth.
 I just chew on my toast slowly, silently.

 That was a close shave, I think.
 If I had agreed with her, I would have been blaming my lost mojo on the length of our marriage which, effectively, means I would be blaming my wife for my woes.
 This would have been ablunder to rival the Charge of the Light Brigade or the Titanic playing chicken with an iceberg.
 Any Fule Kno That.

 Serious chat is not allowed at British breakfasts

 More importantly, I would have breached ancient British common law, which states ‘Serious Conversations are not allowed at breakfast, except in unusual circumstances, like war.’
 A little voice mocks me.
 ‘Britain didn’t build an Empire by its men discussing their mojos over the eggs and B, you idiot.’